 Bosoletti’s mural, which is one of my favourite artworks in Valencia.
 His technique manipulates our perception like a negative: colours can be inverted and the pattern revealed on camera by the negative mode.

 And Hyuro’s, which particularly resonates with the history of the Cabanyal since he symbolically painted it on the first house aimed to be destroyed at the time by the renovation plan.

 In this same craze, the VLC Urban Art Festival – Barris en moviment inaugurated last September, the murals of the Italians artists Ericailcane and Dado Ferri.
 In October, the festival conFusión invited the artist Creto to create a moving work of art on one of the abandoned building of the Cabanyal.

 Right now, I feel like the neighborhood is about to metamorphose at breakneck speed.
 New official rehabilitation measures have recently been approved and it is difficult to imagine what the future holds.
 Tourism and new businesses are gradually taking over the area to give it a different dynamic, especially as the beach is very close by.
 What is certain is that the relationship that urban art has with the Cabanyal seems to be set to last… and we will be attentive to their transformation!

 I hope this article will inspire you to explore this area that fascinates me so much, and to perceive the value of street art in the context of the Cabanyal 🙂.

-For our readers who don’t know (or badly) the Cabanyal district, we offer you a small, non-exhaustive summary of its identity and heritage, here we go!
+For our readers who don’t know the Cabanyal district, we gathered a small and non-exhaustive summary of its identity and heritage, here we go!

 Some links to browse :